 The fourth pillar comprises voluntary personal savings without tax advantages such as savings and term accounts, government bonds, investments in shares or bonds and investment funds.
 Owning your home is another important element in the fourth pillar.
 This is one of the reasons why 72% of households in Flanders (in 2018) owned the home they live in.

 Life goes on after your retirement, and smart people plan their retirement income.

-If you need any assistance or advice about pension plans, supplementary plans, group insurance, extra-legal pension savings or individual pension savings plans, you can directly contact Marleen Van den Eynde, an independent Employee Benefits Specialist of Life Investment.
-She will guide you through the different regulations and pension plans in Belgium.
+If you need any assistance or advice about pension plans, supplementary plans, group insurance, extra-legal pension savings or individual pension savings plans, you can directly contact Marleen Van den Eynde, an independent Employee Benefits Specialist at Life Investment.
+She will guide you through the different regulations in Belgium.